xilenAtenea/workshop_001etl/README.md

 ## Repository overview

-This repository is quite simple, it only has the notebook “[etl_workshop.ipynb](https://github.com/xilenAtenea/workshop_001etl/blob/main/etl_workshop.ipynb)” that you have to run to get all the results, and the .gitignore that shows some used filenames that you probably have to create or get.
-These files will be discussed further in Considerations.
+This repository is quite simple, it has the notebook “[etl_workshop.ipynb](https://github.com/xilenAtenea/workshop_001etl/blob/main/etl_workshop.ipynb)” that you have to run to get all the results, the .gitignore that shows some used filenames that you probably have to create or get.
+These files will be discussed further in Considerations; and the requirements.txt that would help you to install everything you need for this project.

 ## Getting Started